KindleModding/kindlemodding.github.io/jailbreaking/WinterBreak/index.md

 5. Eject your Kindle from your computer
 6. Reboot your Kindle
 7. Open the Kindle Store on your Kindle
-8. When prompted, click `yes` to turn off aeroplane mode
+8. When prompted, click `yes` to turn off airplane mode
 ![store_aeroplane.png](./store_aeroplane.png)

 9. Click on the WinterBreak icon when it loads: